-Today Peggy George @pgeorge was one of the most photographed people last year at ISTE 2016, however – SHE WASN’T THERE.
+Today Peggy George @pgeorge was one of the most photographed people last year at ISTE 2016, however – SHE WASN'T THERE.
 Peggy is an expert on getting the most of ISTE by attending virtually.
-Today, she’ll teach five tips for getting the most out of ISTE whether you’re at ISTE or riding home on the plane and wanting to see what you missed.
+Today, she'll teach five tips for getting the most out of ISTE whether you're at ISTE or riding home on the plane and wanting to see what you missed.
+This applies to almost any year of ISTE or for most virtual conferences.

 This episode is sponsored by Powerschool.
 I am so excited to be at ISTE with PowerSchool on Monday June 26th, 2017 at 4 p.m. in room 225 A and B. I will be leading a panel discussion on the 5 teacher trends changing education.
 You will also want to come by PowerSchool’s Classroom of the Future in 207A where they will be giving away Apple Watches, Microsoft Surfaces and Amazon Echoes.
 Come by the PowerSchool booth 2918 to meet me in person.
 For those of you not at ISTE check out the Unified Classroom at http://www.powerschool.com/solutions/unified-classroom